-The standard LAMP is the most popular and most used architecture on the web.
+The standard LAMP Stack is the most popular and most used architecture on the web.
 Content management systems (CMS) like WordPress, Joomla and Drupal are written with LAMP in mind.

-Servers running a linux LAMP Stack need fine tuning to optimize their performance.
+Servers running a Linux LAMP Stack need fine-tuning to optimize their performance.

 Opcode caching, aka PHP acceleration, caches the results of PHP code compilation.
 So next time the PHP is called on, it can simply load from a cache, thus speed up processing.

 This is probably the easiest way to optimize the performance of any PHP-based application.